-This looks a lot different that Microsoft's original start menu design.
-These programs shown here are the most frequently used programs and can be modified to suite your needs.
-We will go over how to modify this in the pinning tutorial.
+This looks a lot different that Microsoft's original Start Menu design.
+These programs shown here are the most frequently used programs and can be modified to suit your needs.
+We will go over how to modify this in the Pinning tutorial.

 If you mouse over the lower left of this window you will see a downward pointing arrow.
 Click on this arrow to see all of the programs installed on your computer.